Digital Transformation

 Consistently develop cybersecurity system to become the leader on cybersecurity in the oil and gas industry.

-Digital Workplace - Establishing an Efficient IT Infrastructure and Fostering a Productive Work Environment Within the Organization
+Establishing an Efficient IT Infrastructure and Fostering a Productive Work Environment Within the Organization (Digital Workplace)

 Boost productivity and enhance employee well-being by providing and advancing IT and digital infrastructure.

-People - Employee Digital Skills Development
+Employee Digital Skills Development (People)

 Educate employees to continuously pursue digital skills and strive towards “Digital Natives”.